officialgazette/publication-standard/README.md

 Elements

 end
-archive["Persisted data in temporary file store"] end
+archive["Persisted publication data in temporary file store"] end

+style scope stroke:grey,stroke-width:2px,color:#fff,stroke-dasharray: 5 5
 ```

-A distinction must be made between
+${\color{grey}----}$ **Publication scope:** All the aspects described below form the publication scope

+The structure of a publication type (and thus a publication) in its entirety comprises the following aspects

+* The publication scope: defines how information in official announcements is structured in general.
+This is intended to ensure interoperability both across current system boundaries and in temporal terms (compatibility with legacy and future systems).

 * The meta data: Meta data should be as identical as possible for each publication type, and they should be used for both expired (possibly archived) and future publications.

-* The content data: Content data varies significantly depending on the type of publication.
-Therefore, a solution had to be found to keep the basic structure stable but adapt the actual content data for each publication type.

-### The meta data
 The structure and elements of the existing meta data schema is documented [here](https://amtsblattportal.ch/docs/api/#_api_reference).
 For reasons of downward compatibility, it may be a good approach to keep this structure in a future solution/standardisation.

-### The content data

-**Semantic structuring**
+* Structured generic content: Content data varies significantly depending on the type of publication.
+Therefore, a solution had to be found to keep the basic structure stable but adapt the actual content data for each publication type.

+* Persisted publication data in temporary file store
+After the publication deadline has expired, publications are moved to the file store or an external archive.

+**Semantic structuring of the content**

 The current content schema consists of four elements that give the publication a semantically usable structure: